EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Example Messages and Sizes {#sizes}

-This appendix gives an examples of EDHOC message sizes with different authentication methods.
-The examples use 1 byte key identifiers and connection IDs, this is realistic in many scenarios.
-In cases where a node only have one connection or key, the identifiers may even be the empty byte string.
-It also gives examples of messages and plaintexts in CBOR diagnostic notation and hexadecimal to help implementors.
+To help implementors, this appendix gives an examples of EDHOC messages and plaintexts with different authentication methods.
+The examples use 1 byte key identifiers and connection IDs and are given in CBOR diagnostic notation and hexadecimal.
 Note that the examples in this appendix are not test vectors, the cryptographic parts are just replaced with byte strings of the same length.

 ## Message Sizes RPK